 The next week, Mayor Guilaini rewards Daisy with the Canine medal of Honor of New York.
 Daisy is the first civilian Canine to win such an honor.

-One version of the Internet forward concludes with "copied from NEW YORK TIMES 9-19-01."
-That claim is as fake as the rest of the piece — no such article ran in The New York Times or in any other publication, on that date or any other.
+One version of the Internet forward concluded with “copied from NEW YORK TIMES 9-19-01.”
+That claim is as fake as the rest of the piece: no such article ran in the New York Times or in any other publication, on that date or any other.

-At least two men were guided to safety by their guide dogs: Michael Hingson from the 78th floor by Roselle, and Omar Rivera from the 71st floor by Dorado.
-Neither dog then returned to rescue others, though.
+At least two men were guided to safety from the World Trade Center buildings by their guide dogs: Michael Hingson from the 78th floor by Roselle, and Omar Rivera from the 71st floor by Salty.
+Neither dog returned to those buildings to rescue others, though.

-The horror that was September 11 is hard for many of us to accept, thus the need for "miraculous rescue" tales such as this one.
-That they have to be made up apparently doesn't stop some from doing exactly that.
+The horror that was September 11 was hard for many of us to accept at the time, thus the need for “miraculous rescue” tales such as this one … even if they had to be invented.